 Escape rooms in Oslo for young adults

-Escape rooms are adventure games where players must solve puzzles and riddles in order to escape a themed room within a set time limit.
+Escape rooms are adventure games where players must solve puzzles and riddles to escape a themed room within a set time limit.

 They have become a popular form of entertainment, offering a unique and immersive experience for families and teens.
-Escape rooms may consist of a large, single room, or span multiple rooms.
+Escape rooms may consist of a large, single room or multiple rooms.

-Players are given a set time limit to unveil the secret plot which is hidden within the rooms.
-If your travelling teen likes this stuff, it is definitely one of the top things to do in Oslo with teenagers.
+Players are given a set time limit to unveil the secret plot hidden within the rooms.
+If your travelling teen likes this stuff, it is one of the top things to do in Oslo with teenagers.
 You can find 2 of the best Escape rooms below.

 - The Escape Games Oslo – Kirkegata 20, 0153 Oslo, Norway